Resource CenterPublic Health Directive

 The following preventive measures are required:

-1. Cooperate with the Tennessee Commissioner of Health and their efforts to prevent and control the spread of COVID-19.
+1. Cooperate with the Tennessee Commissioner of Health and the Department of Health in their efforts to prevent and control the spread of COVID-19.

 2. Report to the Tennessee Commissioner of Health, if required by the Commissioner, any employee, student, worker, or contractor who has tested positive or who had contact with a person who tests positive for COVID-19.